NhiSty/micro-service-project/front/README.md

 ## Goal

-This is the front-end part of the grpc task manager application.
+This is the front-end part of the grpc hotel manager application.
 Its aim is to provide a gRPC transcription to the browser, using sveltekit endpoint to translate from and to the technology.

 ## How it works